All in One View

 A PR cannot be opened without some changes to be incorporated.
 For

-this example, we will use the branch
+this example, we will use the branch and merge

-workflow; however, another common method is the fork
+workflow; however, another common method is the fork,

-, and merge
+branch, and merge method.

 Multiple Paths Available